 The new expansion will serve as the entrance to the Arizona brewery and pub.
-And later this fall, guests can visit the historic Tempe building during times of high volume where they will be welcome to enjoy a beer at the bar in the retail shop or make their way to the bar top in the central pub that has welcomed millions over the past 19 years.
+And guests can visit the historic Tempe building during times of high volume where they will be welcome to enjoy a beer at the bar in the retail shop or make their way to the bar top in the central pub that has welcomed millions over the past 19 years.

 The bocce ball court and outdoor bar seating will come in handy during high traffic times during the cooler months, and the addition will serve as a meeting place for the brewery’s popular Saturday tours by year’s end.